Talking Spread COVID-19 CFD Simulation, ANSYS Fluent Training

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, or WhatsApp.

 Coronavirus (Covid-19) is known as the most significant human challenge in the world today, and the high transmission rate of this disease is very problematic.
 One of the doctors’ essential advice regarding preventing the transmission of the disease between people is maintaining the social distance between people when talking to each other.
-In this project, based on the CFD method and using ANSYS Fluent software, an attempt has been made to simulate the release of virus particles from a Coronavirus patient’s mouth while talking and transmitting it to another person in an specific space.
+In this project, based on the CFD method and using ANSYS Fluent software, an attempt has been made to simulate the release of virus particles from a Coronavirus patient’s mouth while talking and transmitting it to another person in an specific space (social distancing).
 This study aims to investigate the ability of virus particles to propagate and transmit at a distance less than a social distance.

 For the present simulation, the discrete phase model (DPM) is used; Because this model allows us to study a mass of particles discretely in a continuously fluid space.
 Due to this model’s choice, the virus particles secreted from the patient’s mouth are considered a discrete phase.
 The open airflow in the computational area is regarded as a continuous phase.
 The type of discrete phase behavior will be time-dependent and with a time step of 0.001 s (by activating the unsteady particle tracking mode).
 After activating the discrete phase model, the Injection process must be defined, determining the type and quality of discrete particles injected into the model.